rust-lang/rust/doc/rust.md

 let y = [move x];
 ~~~~

-Any access to `y` after applying the `move` operator to it is invalid,
+Any access to `x` after applying the `move` operator to it is invalid,
 since it is no longer initialized at that point.

 ### Call expressions